sigla-o/matrix-theory/KARTE_en.md

 Electric charge is a proton half-phase imbalance induced persistent accumulation of VEV H-3 level TE within the H0 Matrix surrounding matter, manifested as a local concentration of Dark Energy and maintained in conditional dynamic equilibrium with electromagnetic organization through TZ.

+Electric charge and electricity are realized in different TE environments.
+Electric charge is an H-3 TE surplus within the Matrix and establishes a potential difference, whereas electricity is an organized H-3 TE flow within an object's TE structure.
+The potential difference determines the possibility and direction of electrical realization, while the H-3 flow itself occurs only through the object's TE structure.

 # Electricity, Magnetism and Electromagnetic Induction

 ## Electricity